Very High Temperature Reactors GIF System Steering Committee

 GIF Technical Secretary

 Brent Wilhelm is a Nuclear Energy Analyst in the Division of Nuclear Technology and Economics within the Nuclear Energy Agency.
-Brent also serves the Generation IV International Forum (GIF) as Technical Secretary to support international R&D efforts on advanced gas-cooled reactor technologies, and the use of nuclear energy for non-electric applications.
+Brent also serves the Generation IV International Forum (GIF) as Technical Secretary to the GIF Very High Temperature (VHTR) System Steering Committee, and the Computational Methods, Validation, and Benchmarks (CMVB) and Hydrogen Production (HP) Project Management Boards.
+Brent also supports the Non-Electric and Cogeneration Applications (NECA) Working Group.

 Prior to this role, Brent worked for the Government of Canada as a Nuclear Science and Technology Advisor with Natural Resources Canada, where he informed analysis on nuclear energy technologies in support of Canada’s strategic policies.
 He has also worked at Canadian Nuclear Laboratories, Bell Canada, and GreenBug Energy, where he gained practical experience in clean energy technology development and the management of infrastructure implementation projects.